India–Singapore relations: Background

-India and Singapore share long-standing cultural, commercial and strategic relations, with Singapore being a part of the "Greater India" cultural and commercial region.
+India and Singapore share long-standing cultural, commercial and strategic relations, with Singapore being a part of the "Greater India" cultural and commercial region and receiving its name from the Sanskrit singa-puram (lion-city).
+From 1826 to 1867, Singapore, as part of the Straits Settlements, was administered as a unit of British India; the port city had a unique importance in helping the British Empire secure the eastern entry to the Indian Ocean.

 More than 500,000 people of Indian origin live in Singapore.
 Following its independence in 1965, Singapore was concerned with China-backed communist threats as well as domination from Malaysia and Indonesia and sought a close strategic relationship with India, which it saw as a counterbalance to Chinese influence and a partner in achieving regional security.
 Singapore had always been an important strategic trading post, giving India trade access to the Far East.
 Although the rival positions of both nations over the Vietnam War and the Cold War caused consternation between India and Singapore, their relationship expanded significantly in the 1990s; Singapore was one of the first to respond to India's "Look East" Policy of expanding its economic, cultural and strategic ties in Southeast Asia to strengthen its standing as a regional power.